musabIAM/Tokped-Review-Scrapy/README.md

 # 📘 Tokopedia Review Scraper using Scrapy

+- This project retrieved **Merchant Reviews**, not individual products.
-This project uses **Scrapy** to send **direct POST requests** to a backend API and extract JSON data.
+- Used **Scrapy** to send **direct POST requests** to a backend API and extract JSON data.
-No HTML parsing or UI crawling — this scraper communicates directly with the website's internal API for maximum speed and accuracy.
+- No HTML parsing or UI crawling, this scraper communicates directly with the website API for maximum speed and accuracy.

+> **Note:** This project is for educational purposes only.
+> Please follow the website’s Terms of Service and local laws when scraping data.

 ---